mhartzel/vim_python3_ide_installer/README.txt

 After installation you have:

 - A 256 color and UTF-8 capable terminal emulator urxvt.
-- Basic copy / paste functionality between urxvt and other programs.
+- Copy / paste between urxvt and other programs with ctrl + alt + c  and  ctrl + alt + v
 - Python3 syntax checking (every time you save).
 - Python3 syntax highlighting.
 - Python3 documentation for the keyword under cursor opens with leader + pw  ( \pw  NOTE second character must be pressed within 1 second ).